-With its vast selection of food spots sprinkled throughout, it’s no surprise Baton Rouge was voted 2018’s Best Foodie City.
-Whether you’re here for business or enjoyment, check out our foodie-approved itinerary to treat yourself to the Capital City's best eats, all just 48 hours..
+With its vast selection of food spots sprinkled throughout, it’s no surprise Baton Rouge is known for being a foodie's paradise!
+This foodie-approved itinerary is the perfect way to treat yourself to the Capital City's best eats, all in just 48 hours.

 From Asian fusion to gourmet hot dogs, Baton Rouge has it all.
 Want to try more?
-Book your trip and check out our restaurants list for more mouth-watering inspiration!
-Unleash your inner foodie and tag every photo with #ExploreBatonRouge!
+Book your trip and check out our restaurant list for more mouth-watering inspiration!
+Unleash your inner foodie and let your phone eat first by tagging #ExploreBatonRouge!